Texas Gulf Coast: Spanish Empire and Transformation of North Americas

-19th Century of Texas Gulf Coast
+History

 French Corsairs of Gulf Waters and Texas Shores

-The Texas Gulf coast served as a sanctuary for seafaring buccaneers, corsairs, privateers, and non-fictional practitioners of the piracy occupation.
+The Texas Gulf coast served as a sanctuary for seafaring buccaneers, corsairs, privateers, and other practitioners of piracy during the Age of Sail.
 Galveston Bay and Matagorda Bay were the Texas coast fertile crescent for anchorage and concealment of the barque, barquentine, and brigantine class sailing vessels.

 In the early nineteenth century, Jean Lafitte and Pierre Lafitte, kinship of french basque and sea-going privateers, managed a modest metal forging establishment known as the Lafitte's Blacksmith Shop in the New Orleans French Quarter.

-In 1807, the 10th United States Congress passed the Embargo Act of 1807 coercing the displacement of the Lafitte's venture to Barataria, Louisiana settled south of New Orleans within the Mississippi River Delta region.
+In 1807, the 10th United States Congress obtained a consensus on the Embargo Act of 1807.
+America's international relations legislation and Orders in Council of 1807 coerced the displacement of the Dominique You, Vincenzo Gambi, and Lafitte's piracy venture to Barataria, Louisiana geographically south of New Orleans within the Mississippi River Delta region.
 By 1808, the Lafittes' discovered brigandage to be an invaluable endeavor smuggling pirate booty from Barataria Bay to New Orleans.

-In 1814, the United States Navy launched a naval offensive on the Baratarian's prize of war enterprise debilitating the Lafitte's French corsair sailing fleet.
+In 1814, Jean Lafitte received a written appeal from Royal Marines officer Edward Nicolls beckoning loyalty for the Royal Navy breach at the Battle of New Orleans.
+On September 16, 1814, Commodore Daniel Patterson received orders to launch a naval offensive on the Baratarian's prize of war enterprise debilitating the Lafitte's French corsair sailing fleet.

 After the remnants of the War of 1812, Jean Lafitte departed Grand Terre Island and the wetlands of Louisiana setting the sails for Galveston Island, Texas.
+The French Corsair's Galveston Island arrival was an antecedent to the 1816 Galveston inhabitants of Francisco Xavier Mina and Louis-Michel Aury.
+In early 1817, freebooter Jean Lafitte established a piracy colony at Galveston Island where the infamous Maison Rouge was built for his domicile.

-In early 1817, freebooter Jean Lafitte established a piracy colony at Galveston Island.
-Frenchman Lafitte constructed his Maison Rouge residence perpendicular of the Galveston Channel and Pelican Island with the surroundings of a corsair's piracy settlement.
+Lafitte constructed the Maison Rouge structure perpendicular of the Galveston Channel and Pelican Island with the surroundings of a corsair's piracy settlement.
 The Brethren of the Coast discovered the Galveston landscape to be conducive for passage to the gulf waters supporting sailing ship tactics to intercept merchant ships and Spanish Empire armadas accomplishing the nautical journey from the Old World.

 After the Galveston Hurricane of 1818, French privateer Lafitte abandoned Galveston Bay for the Bay of Campeche beseeching safe conduct at the cays of Campeche Bank.
 By 1821, the Texas seacoast exodus was resolutely coerced by the authorization of the 15th United States Congress legislative article known as the Piracy Suppression Act of 1819 enacted into law by United States President James Monroe on March 3, 1819.

-In 1814, Lord Byron authored a poetic publication The Corsair which was conceivably an attribute to the life of Jean Lafitte.
-In 1927, Galveston's William Moody Jr. erected the Jean Lafitte Hotel in the Galveston's Strand Historic District as an observance of privateer Lafitte's origins on the Galveston Island shores.
+In 1927, Galveston's William Moody Jr. erected the Jean Lafitte Hotel in the Galveston's Strand Historic District in recognition of Lafitte's origins on the Galveston Island shores.

 Mexico Governance, Texas Revolution, and Republic of Texas

-Texas revered the first glance of the Texas Revolution with the Fredonian Rebellion occurring from 1826 to 1827 in the East Texas vicinity of Nacogdoches, Texas.
+The first stirrings of the Texas Revolution began with the Fredonian Rebellion, occurring from 1826 to 1827 in the East Texas vicinity of Nacogdoches, Texas.